cosmocatalano/twitter-unauth/readme.md

 [http://cosmocatalano.com/lab/twitter-scrape/user?name=@cosmocatalano&6](http://cosmocatalano.com/lab/twitter-scrape/user?name=@cosmocatalano&6)

 #The Search Method
 Returns a certain number of tweets containing a string.
 May be real time or not, though I'm not especially clear on the distinction.
+Again, returns about 20 items if no integer is used.

 	/search?query=[string](&[integer], defaults to all)(&['realtime'], default not realtime)